7 Resolutions For A Cleaner New Year

 - Sweep up.
 Prevent roof leaks and expensive repairs by sweeping leaves and debris from your roof.

 - Clean up.
 Help your energy-efficient bulbs shine: clean those ceiling light fixtures.
 A few minutes with a stepladder, an all-purpose cleaner, a sponge, and a polish cloth will give new light to your life.

 - Clean ceiling fixtures.
 Remove dust and dirt from ceiling fans and air-conditioner vents with a cloth and a vacuum with a soft nozzle attachment.

 - Wash up.
 Wash walls, cabinets, baseboards, and woodwork.
 The walls may not look as if they need a bath - after all, dust and soot fall to the floor, right?
 Most of it does, but just enough clings to vertical surfaces to warrant an annual bath with a sponge and hand dishwashing detergent.

 to prevent scratches and scrapes from marring the wood.

-It take just a few moments to create a housecleaning schedule that works for you and will give you a cleaner home in the year ahead.
-And you'll find that when your home sparkles, you shine, too!
-Here's to a happy, cleaner new year!
+It takes just a few moments to create a cleaning schedule that will yield a houseful of spotless results - and a cleaner new year ahead!
+And you'll find that when your home sparkles, you shine, too.
+Happy 2023!